bash Is Not sh

 This is especially important for code you want to ensure is run correctly on non-Linux systems.

-?
+Do you want to write pure sh?
 In my opinion, this is the best way to go,

 though I understand many folks like their bashisms, or simply don’t know